BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

       turn it off and delete any existing restore points Disable the 'Volume Shadow Copy" service

-Setup Autoruns and startups
-  avast
-  ditto
-  dropbox
-  nordvpn
-  sharex

 Link Pushbullet to phone

 Setup HP Printer

 File Extension helpers

-setup the registry to support "preview as perceived type text" for additional file types Set-PerceivedTypeInRegistryForPreviewPane from module

 setup gopro